The 'Official' Maiden Voyage of the Wilhelm Gustloff

 Hamburg, 22 April.

 Once again, through the Port of Hamburg on Thursday another big day is lived.
-The KdF tourist ship "Wilhelm Gustloff" took its first major trip that sails with the rest of KdF Fleet to Madeira.
-Early in the morning the main train station already prevailed bustling with life.
+The KdF tourist ship "Wilhelm Gustloff" took its first major trip that sails with the rest of KdF fleet to Madeira.
+Early in the morning the main train station awoke bustling with life.
 From all parts of the German native land met the happy minded men and women of work, to go with "their" ship out into the distance, in the sunny south.
 In groups of 30 to 50 for the "Wilhelm Gustloff", and 100 for the "Oceana".
 They came and saw the first ever new and beautiful image of the harbor diverse with its vibrant life.
-While also in Hamburg onboard the "Oceana", 700 compatriots from Schleswig Holstein, East Hanover, Mecklenburg, Pomerania, Silesia, East Prussia and Danzig met, riding with the "Wilhelm Gustloff".
+While also in Hamburg on board the "Oceana", 700 compatriots from Schleswig Holstein, East Hanover, Mecklenburg, Pomerania, Silesia, East Prussia and Danzig met, riding with the "Wilhelm Gustloff".
 Men and women from all ethnic Germans and German districts.
 The widow of the unforgettable Wilhelm Gustloff also took part in the ride.

-At 10:30 the clock sounds and begins embarkation - and the afternoon will be the start of the ride.
-With flags flying high, the two majestic giants that the new Germany has built for the folk community and its creative people gleam amidst the hustle bustle of the towering masts.
+At 10:30 the clock sounds and the embarkation begins - and the afternoon will be the start of the voyage.
+With flags flying high, the two majestic giants that the new Germany has built for the community and its creative people gleam amidst the hustle bustle of the towering masts.
 Countless people poured across the pier and besieged the two ships on the decks; happy people were waving and singing.
 The ship's band played tirelessly.
 When the hands moved to 3:00 on the Tower of Michel, the landmark of Hamburg and under the German maritime watch, everything was ready for departure.
 Rejoicing sounded "Sieg Heil to the Führer", to which Germany owes everything beautiful and great, on the arms, sounded the full power hum of the nation.
 Then the "Wilhelm Gustloff" was underway in the howling of the sirens in slow motion.
 Soon after the rain with the elements followed the long familiar "Oceana", the sister ship.

 On several ships of the fleet KdF were several German artists and poets, English journalists take part as representatives of a number of British newspapers.
 Further, guests included the "Cologne Hänneschen", Hohnsteiner Puppet Theatre, the Puppet Theater Saar-Palatinate and Hitler Jugend.
 Games are played by crowds on board the KdF ships and the tourists among the many find the trip will be wonderful and also no one can complain about lack of entertainment.